TheodorAraps/NTUA-Operating-Systems/README.md

 # Operating Systems - National Technical University of Athens
-All 4 assignments for the lesson Operating Systems.
+All 4 assignments for the course Operating Systems.